FloresHernR0032/WHSTechNotes/journal.md

  I decided to choose the one that its call the light because you can moved it with your flash.
 # September 17, 2024
 This is a free wek.
+# September 20, 2024
+This is a free week.